maxulysse/maxulysse.github.io/_posts/2020-07-01-JOBIM/slides.md

 <div class="fragment fade-in">

-DAG depends on the target, and is calculated before execution
+The execution graph depends on the final target,

+and is calculated before launch

 </div>